-'Time_CallEnteredQueue' is a valid date AND 'Time_ArrivedAtScene' is valid date AND 'Time_CallEnteredQueue' is prior to 'Time_ArrivedAtScene' AND Local Response Area maps to a valid Geo_Id code AND 'Time_First_Unit_Arrived' = 'Time_ArrivedAtScene' AND Local Response Area has a valid Geo_Id code Description of measure Ambulance response time is measured from the time a call is placed in queue (for an ambulance to be dispatched) to the time the first ambulance service response arrives at the incident scene.
+Description of measure Ambulance response time is measured from the time a call is placed in queue (for an ambulance to be dispatched) to the time the first ambulance service response arrives at the incident scene.
 No more than one response time for each incident is used.
-AND 'Time_ArrivedAtScene' is valid date AND 'Time_CallEnteredQueue' is prior to 'Time_ArrivedAtScene' AND Local Response Area maps to a valid Geo_Id code AND 'Time_First_Unit_Arrived' = 'Time_ArrivedAtScene' AND Local Response Area has a valid Geo_Id code Calculation When: AND 'Time_CallEnteredQueue' is prior to 'Time_ArrivedAtScene' AND Local Response Area maps to a valid Geo_Id code AND 'Time_First_Unit_Arrived' = 'Time_ArrivedAtScene' AND Local Response Area has a valid Geo_Id code 'Time_CallEnteredQueue' is a valid date AND Local Response Area maps to a valid Geo_Id code AND 'Time_First_Unit_Arrived' = 'Time_ArrivedAtScene' AND Local Response Area has a valid Geo_Id code AND 'Time_ArrivedAtScene' is valid date AND 'Time_First_Unit_Arrived' = 'Time_ArrivedAtScene' AND Local Response Area has a valid Geo_Id code AND 'Time_CallEnteredQueue' is prior to 'Time_ArrivedAtScene' AND Local Response Area has a valid Geo_ld code AND Local Response Area maps to a valid Geo_Id code AND 'Time_First_Unit_Arrived' = 'Time_ArrivedAtScene' THEN calculate time difference between 'Time_CallEnteredQueue' and AND Local Response Area has a valid Geo_ld code 'Time_First_Unit_Arrived'.
+Calculation When: 'Time_CallEnteredQueue' is a valid date AND 'Time_ArrivedAtScene' is valid date AND 'Time_CallEnteredQueue' is prior to 'Time_ArrivedAtScene' AND Local Response Area maps to a valid Geo_ld code AND 'Time_First_Unit_Arrived' = 'Time_ArrivedAtScene' AND Local Response Area has a valid Geo_ld code THEN calculate time difference between 'Time_CallEnteredQueue' and 'Time_First_Unit_Arrived'.